 This colored result is especially influenced by expectation.
 We are more apt to experience what we expect.
 Conversely, we are less apt to experience information if we have previously expressed disbelief in the subject.

-Ambiguous Accept – if the sensed information is ambiguous, meaning that it seems familiar but is not specifically defined in Worldview, it has the potential of being integrated into Worldview and submitted to conscious perception as a modified version of familiar information, but now updated with the new influence.
+Ambiguous Accept –the sensed information may be ambiguous, meaning that it seems familiar but is not specifically defined in Worldview.
+In this case, it has the potential of being integrated into Worldview and submitted to conscious perception as a modified version of familiar information, but now updated with the new influence.

 It is this output of the Perceptual Loop on which we have conscious influence.
 By consciously intending to see things as they are, consciously questioning perception and avoiding making an Accept-Reject (believe or not) decision, we are able to encourage the Perceptual Loop to be more accepting of sensed information as it is, rather than as it compares to Worldview.
 This is the enabling concept of Mindfulness as I speak of it in my writing, and which I explain in great detail in Your Immortal Self: Exploring the Mindful Way.
 (4)

-Be aware that teaching the perception-expression processes to respond as you intend is a small change-at-a-time process that can take many years.
+Be aware that training the perception-expression processes to respond as you intend is a small change-at-a-time process that can take many years.

 When we decide to speak, act or even when we think about something, we initiate a perceptual process to visualize what we want to say or do.
 The difference between a fantasy and an expression is the intention to make it so.
 As it is modeled here, the creative process is attention on an imagined outcome to produce an intended order.
 (15) Expression then, is a process consisting of intention initiating the visualization of what is intended, perceiving that visualized outcome and then intending to express it into reality.

 This process is moderated throughout by the Perceptual Loop just as if it were sensed information.
 As such, expression is the outward influence of perception.
 We tend to think, do, speak and feel based on Worldview.